SystemsApproach/private5g/core.rst

 self-contained component deployed in some geographic region, this is really only the case for a single instantiation of the Mobile Core, for example, as depicted in :numref:`Figure %s <fig-cellular>` of Chapter 2.
-More generally, you can think of the collection of all Mobile Core instantiations deployed across the globe as cooperating to implement a distributed mobility service.
+More generally, you should think of the collection of all Mobile Core instantiations deployed across the globe as cooperating to implement a distributed mobility service.

-Second, at the heart of this "distributed mobility service" is functionality that tracks devices as they move throughout the global RAN.
+Second, at the heart of this distributed mobility service is functionality that tracks devices as they move throughout the global RAN.
 The Mobile Core also has significant responsibility managing the UEs connected a given physical RAN—which will be our focus throughout